officialjp/samsoc-main/README.md

 # Surrey Anime and Manga Society Website

-Welcome to the official website of the Surrey Anime and Manga Society (SAMSoC)!
-This is a modern web application built with cutting-edge technologies to serve our anime and manga community.
+Welcome to the official website of the Surrey Anime and Manga Society (SAMSoC).
+This is a modern web application built using contemporary technologies to support and engage our anime and manga community.

-## 🌟 About
+## About

-The Surrey Anime and Manga Society website is designed to be the central hub for our community, providing access to our manga library, event information, photo galleries, interactive games, and more.
-Whether you're a current member or interested in joining, this platform offers everything you need to stay connected with our society.
+The Surrey Anime and Manga Society website serves as the central hub for our community.
+It provides access to our manga library, event information, photo galleries, interactive games, and more.
+Whether you are a current member or interested in joining, this platform offers the tools and information needed to stay connected with the society.

-## 🚀 Features
+## Features

-### 📚 **Manga Library**
+### Manga Library
-- Comprehensive filtering system to browse our collection
+- Comprehensive filtering system for browsing the collection
-- Search by genre, author, title, and more
+- Search functionality by genre, author, title, and more
-- Detailed information about each manga volume
+- Detailed information for each manga volume
 - Member request system for new additions

-### 📸 **Gallery**
+### Gallery
-- Photo collections from our events and collaborations
+- Photo collections from society events and collaborations
-- Organized albums for easy browsing
+- Organised albums for straightforward browsing
-- High-quality images showcasing our community activities
+- High-quality images highlighting community activities

-### 📅 **Events**
+### Events
 - Detailed descriptions of all society events
-- Information about collaborations with other societies
+- Information on collaborations with other societies
-- Past event archives and upcoming event previews
+- Archives of past events and previews of upcoming ones

-### 🗓️ **Calendar**
+### Calendar
-- Interactive calendar view
+- Interactive calendar interface
-- Upcoming events and collaborations
+- Display of upcoming events and collaborations
-- Easy-to-read schedule for the coming days/weeks
+- Clear and accessible scheduling for upcoming days and weeks
-- Integration with society scheduling
+- Integration with society scheduling tools

-### 🎮 **Games**
+### Games
 - Browser-based mini-games
-- Anime-themed Wordle and other puzzles
+- Anime-themed word and puzzle games
-- Fun activities for members to enjoy
+- Interactive activities for members
-- Regular updates with new games
+- Regular updates with new content

-## 🛠️ Tech Stack
+## Tech Stack

-- **Framework:** [Next.js](https://nextjs.org/) - React framework for production
+- **Framework:** [Next.js](https://nextjs.org/) – React framework for production-ready applications
-- **Database ORM:** [Prisma](https://www.prisma.io/) - Modern database toolkit
+- **Database ORM:** [Prisma](https://www.prisma.io/) – Modern database toolkit
-- **Styling:** [Tailwind CSS](https://tailwindcss.com/) - Utility-first CSS framework
+- **Styling:** [Tailwind CSS](https://tailwindcss.com/) – Utility-first CSS framework
-- **API Layer:** [tRPC](https://trpc.io/) - End-to-end typesafe APIs
+- **API Layer:** [tRPC](https://trpc.io/) – End-to-end type-safe APIs
-- **Package Manager:** [pnpm](https://pnpm.io/) - Fast, disk space efficient package manager
+- **Package Manager:** [pnpm](https://pnpm.io/) – Fast and disk space-efficient package manager

-## 🚦 Getting Started
+## Getting Started

 ### Prerequisites